nikhita/nikhita.github.io/about.md

 I am Nikhita Raghunath, an undergraduate from VJTI, Mumbai.
 I love programming and firmly believe that software development is much more than code - it’s about building a diverse and inclusive community too.

-I am fascinated by distributed systems, containers, cloud, linux, open source and more!
-I love programming in Go and have been delving into the DevOps ecosystem lately.

 I write at my blog - if you have questions, suggestions or just anything to say, please contact me!

 You can find me at these places.
 Feel free to reach out to me.
 I don't bite! :)